sophieehill/level-up/content/home/welcome.md

   css_class:
 ---

-The Levelling Up Scheme offers support to A-Level students from under-represented backgrounds in Maths, Chemistry, and Physics, including:
+Supporting A-Level students from under-represented backgrounds in Maths, Chemistry, and Physics.

+The Levelling Up scheme includes:

-- academic tuition, mentoring and support
+- academic mentoring and support
 - preparation for University
 - guest lectures from world leading academics